 Given the subject matter, filming days were long and intense, and were preceded by some stress.
 How would our story be treated?
 Would it be turned into some sappy, syrupy sob story with a rainbow at the end?
 At one stage I joked to Merryn, “If they put violin music in the background, the contract is off.”

 Many of our fears were set aside when the Day of Discovery team arrived in Oxford.
 We quickly realised with Tim, Tyler, Leah and Julie we were in good hands: professional hands that were capturing some beautiful footage; hands that would treat our story truthfully without trying to tie it all up with some faux happy ending, but still show the surprising hope that’s found in it.

 But still.
 We wouldn’t rest until we saw the final edit.

-Tim sent us the finished film a few weeks ago.
+Tim sent us the finished film a few weeks before airing.
 Merryn and I held our breath as we sat down on the couch and hit Play.
 And at the end we looked at each other and said…

-A complete list of thanks is in the film’s credits, but a personal thank you to Day of Discovery’s production team Tim Jackson, Tyler Jackson, Leah Buchanan and Julie Richardson; to RBC Ministries’ launch team who looked after the Grand Rapids premiere; to the various networks in the US, Canada, UK, Europe and Australia that will air the film; and to Adam, Hannah and Ellie Walton, Liz Russo, Daniel Kirk, and Amanda and Tristan Berlan who star so well in the film.
-And thank you to my wife Merryn, for whom this was a difficult experience that is already producing much hope in viewers.
+A complete list of thanks is in the film’s credits, but a personal thank you to Day of Discovery’s production team Tim Jackson, Tyler Jackson, Leah Buchanan and Julie Richardson; to ODB’s launch team who looked after the Grand Rapids premiere; to the various networks in the US, Canada, UK, Europe and Australia that aired the film; and to Adam, Hannah and Ellie Walton, Liz Russo, Daniel Kirk, and Amanda and Tristan Berlan who starred so well in the film.
+And thank you to my wife Merryn, for whom this was a difficult experience that has produced much hope for viewers.